Interested in volunteering?

 Please get in touch at: info@norwichfilmfestival

-Norwich Film Festival runs mainly through the hard work and committement of our Executive Team.
+Norwich Film Festival runs mainly through the hard work and commitment of our Executive Team.
 All the members have normal jobs elsewhere, and work on the festival in their spare time, just for the fun of it.
-If you’re interested in joining us, be sure to contact us!
+If you’re interested in joining us, head over to the Volunteer page to check out any current opportunities!

 Kellen founded the festival in 2009 after discovering a lack of platforms in the regions for filmmakers to showcase their work.
 He has an MA and a BA in film, and has spent the last decade promoting Norwich as a filmmaking hub, while also finding time to produce his own short documentary and creative projects.
 He’s a big fan of films with great music, but not so much a fan of musicals.